itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Abstract

 \section{Abstract}

-Recently, point-cloud based 3D object detectors have achieved remarkable progress.
-However, most studies are limited to the development of deep learning architectures for improving only their accuracy.
-In this paper, we propose an autoencoder-style framework comprising channel-wise compression and decompression via interchange transfer for knowledge distillation.
-To learn the map-view feature of a teacher network, the features from a teacher and student network are independently passed through the shared autoencoder; here, we use a compressed representation loss that binds the channel-wised compression knowledge from both the networks as a kind of regularization.
+Point-cloud based 3D object detectors recently have achieved remarkable progress.
+However, most studies are limited to the development of network architectures for improving only their accuracy without consideration of the computational efficiency.
+In this paper, we first propose an autoencoder-style framework comprising channel-wise compression and decompression via interchange transfer-based knowledge distillation.
+To learn the map-view feature of a teacher network, the features from teacher and student networks are independently passed through the shared autoencoder; here, we use a compressed representation loss that binds the channel-wised compression knowledge from both student and teacher networks as a kind of regularization.
 The decompressed features are transferred in opposite directions to reduce the gap in the interchange reconstructions.
-Lastly, we present an attentive head loss for matching the pivotal detection information drawn by the multi-head self-attention mechanism.
-Through extensive experiments, we verify that our method can learn the lightweight model that is well-aligned with the 3D point cloud detection task and we demonstrate its superiority using the well-known public datasets Waymo and nuScenes.
+Lastly, we present an head attention loss to match the 3D object detection information drawn by the multi-head self-attention mechanism.
+Through extensive experiments, we verify that our method can train the lightweight model that is well-aligned with the 3D point cloud detection task and we demonstrate its superiority using the well-known public datasets; e.g., Waymo and nuScenes.\footnote{Our code is available at \href{https://github.com/hyeon-jo/interchange-transfer-KD}{https://github.com/hyeon-jo/interchange-transfer-KD.}}